isomerpages/isomerpages-govtech/_products-and-services/business/trans-grant.md

     <td rowspan="8">A*STAR</td>
     <td>MCI</td>
     <td>Customised Government Machine Translation Engine</td>
-    <td>Use of Machine Translation Technology to produce a more accurate and contextualised translation engine using past translations as inputs.</td>
+    <td>Use of machine translation technology to produce a more accurate and contextualised translation engine using past translations as input.
+The final Chinese-to-English and English-to-Chinese engines are already delivered and currently in use.
+Work is currently in progress to develop the Malay-to-English and English-to-Malay engines.</td>
   </tr>
   <tr>
     <td>MOT</td>